obayer/simonex/README.md

 Q: Will it run within the simulator only or on devices too?
 A: Simonex runs on both simulator and devices.

-Q: Will it affect my AppStore app in any way?
+Q: It doesn't run on the device/Xcode throws an error if `DYLD_INSERT_LIBRARIES` is used, what can I do?
-A: Nope, Simonex runs only during development, either injected via Xcode or lldb.
+A: To use it on a device, you have to copy `simonex.dylib` into the iOS application and adjust the path to the dylib accordingly.

-Q: How can I automatically inject _simonex.dylib_ via lldb?
+Q: How can I automatically inject `simonex.dylib` via lldb?
 A: Insert following lines into your _.lldbinit_ file.
 ```Python
 br set -S "+[OnePasswordExtension sharedExtension]" -o true -N simonex